Advanced Workflows with Parallel steps

 With parallel mode you are expected to define the order of steps in the yaml file, and the Codefresh engine will create a graph of execution that satisfies your instructions.
 This means that writing the

 codefresh.yml file requires more effort on your part, but on the other hand allows you to define the step order in ways not possible with the sequential mode.
+You also need to define which steps should depend on the automatic cloning of the pipeline (which is special step named

 In the next sections we describe how you can define the steps dependencies in a parallel pipeline.